mlabod/lion-like-menu/README.md

 #### Note ####

-That was the Menu in MacOS like it was in the first developer preview of apple's new OSX 10.7 Lion
+That was the Menu in MacOS like it was in the first(!!) developer preview of apple's new OSX 10.7 Lion